SymbioticEDA/MARLANN/README.md

 The reference platform for this project is the iCE40UP5K FPGA.
 The project is using the open source iCE40 flow.

+See [docs/isa.md](docs/isa.md) for a description of the architecture and the instruction set reference.

+See [docs/qpi.md](docs/qpi.md) for a description of the QPI interface to the host.

 iCE40UP5K Features
 ------------------